Hamza417/Felicity/README.md

 I am taking my time developing it because I want it to exceed my own expectations and by that I mean the quality of the software.
 I hope you are patient enough until the first few results :)

+The project will be developed under the codename Felicity, the final name maybe updated in the future.

 ## Update

 10 Jan 2025: I have managed to make the file processing insanely fast and solved the file reading